 Maggie McGhee, director of Professional Insights at ACCA opened the debate: 'The audit profession is at an important crossroad.
 It can either retreat, losing relevance as technology takes over; or grab hold of opportunities, including those offered by new digital possibilities and new non-traditional information.

 'As former Commissioner Michel Barnier used to say: "Status quo is not an option".
-At ACCA, we are always thinking ahead, and it is important to us that we are working cohesively with other actors to create platforms, such as today’s interactive multistakeholders conference, where progressive ideas can be exchanged'.
+At ACCA, we are always thinking ahead, and it is important to us that we are working cohesively with other actors to create platforms, such as today’s interactive multi-stakeholders conference, where progressive ideas can be exchanged'.

 Arnold Schilder, chairman of the International Auditing and Assurance Standards Board (IAASB) said: 'Challenges and opportunities are two sides of the same future-of-audit coin.

 'Let me put four coins on the table.
-The first one is about understanding the business of the auditee, its corporate defense and value preservation, as a cornerstone of a robust audit.
-The second relates to professional skepticism and professional judgment, as key inputs to audit quality.
+The first one is about understanding the business of the auditee, its corporate defence and value preservation, as a cornerstone of a robust audit.
+The second relates to professional scepticism and professional judgment, as key inputs to audit quality.
 The third coin is a warning: “Audits are not dying yet, but they do need to adapt to the digital age.”
-The fourth and final coin is about encouraging the new auditor reporting with key audit matters, linking to my favorite topic: innovation in auditor reporting.
+The fourth and final coin is about encouraging the new auditor reporting with key audit matters, linking to my favourite topic: innovation in auditor reporting.
 It is vital that we continue to stimulate highly relevant auditor reporting and all of us have a role to play.'

 Sue Almond, head of Assurance, Grant Thornton UK concluded 'In a rapidly changing world, audit does have a future.
 That is how our joint ACCA- Grant Thornton report sets the tone.
 Why was audit invented?
 To provide trust and confidence in financial information that underpins a vibrant economy.
 That is just as relevant today as it always has been.
 But the information people look to trust, and the way businesses compile it, has changed and so 'audit' needs to evolve.
 As a profession, we need to be bold and embrace innovation.